yaymukund/yaymukund.github.io/source/_posts/2014-03-02-rankedmodel-and-uniqueness-constraints.markdown

 ---

 My new Rails project deals with tracks in a sorted playlist.
-To do this, I used the [ranked-model gem][] for Rails.
+To do this, I used the [ranked-model gem][ranked-model] for Rails.
 It lets you order records by an integer column.

 ```ruby app/models/track.rb